 You can also see the famous Pool of Siloam, where another renowned miracle of Jesus took place. is a rock-cut pool on the southern slope of the City of David located outside the walls of the Old City to the southeast.
 The waters of the Gihon Spring fed the pool, carried there by the Siloam Tunnel.
 The pool remained in use during the time of Jesus.
 According to the Gospel of John, Jesus sent “a man blind from birth” to the pool to complete his healing.
 As a freshwater reservoir, the pool would have been a major gathering place for ancient Jews making religious pilgrimages to the city.

 Herod’s Palace is another detail worth stalling and talk about during our tour of the model.
 Herod’s Palace at Jerusalem was built in the last quarter of the 1st century BC by Herod I the Great.
 It was the second most important building in Jerusalem; after the Temple itself, in Herod’s day, and was situated at the northwestern wall of the Upper City of Jerusalem.
 Herod lived in it as a principal residence; but not permanently, as he owned other palace-fortresses, notably at Masada, Herodium, and Caesarea Maritima.

-Last is the Antonia Fortress which was a citadel built by Herod the Great and named for Herod’s patron Mark Antony.
-As specified it was a fortress whose chief function was to protect the Second Temple.
+Last is the Antonia Fortress, a citadel built by Herod the Great and named for Herod’s patron Mark Antony.
+As specified, it was a fortress whose chief function was to protect the Second Temple.
 It was built in Jerusalem at the eastern end of the so-called Second Wall,